 BATES, Patricia C. (R) 36th Senate District.
 Elected in 2014, re-elected in 2018.
 Representing South Orange and North San Diego counties, Senator Bates earned a B.A. in Psychology from Occidental College.
 She served as a Los Angeles County social worker and worked in underserved communities.
-Her experience shaped her view that government must not rob people of their ability to be self-sufficient.
+Her experience shaped her view that government must not rob people of their ability to be selfsufficient.
 Bates helped lead Laguna Niguel's drive for cityhood, becoming its first mayor in 1989.
 She later served as an Assembly member and Orange County Supervisor.
 With a reputation of being a consensus builder, Bates served as Senate Republican Leader from 2017 to 2019.
 She is married to John, and they have two adult children and four grandchildren.
-Committees: Appropriations (Vice Chair); Environmental Quality (Vice Chair); Transportation (Vice Chair); Housing: Insurance; Rules.
-Select Committees: Career Technology and the New Economy; Social Determinants of Children's Well-Being; Women, Work and Families.
-Joint Committees: Emergency Management; Legislative Budget; Rules.
+Committees: Appropriations (Vice Chair); Environmental Quality (Vice Chair); Housing (Vice Chair); Rules (Vice Chair); Transportation (Vice Chair); Business, Professions and Economic Development; Insurance.
+Select Committees: Career Technology and the New Economy; Mental Health and Addiction.
+Joint Committees: Rules; Budget; Emergency Management.
+Special Committee: Pandemic Emergency Response (Vice Chair).